DanielOgorchock/ST_Anything/README.md

 - Thermocouple Temperature Measurement (via the Adafruit MAX31855 library, included in this repo)
 - Smoke Detector (as a simple digital input)
 - Relay Switch (implemented as a timed relay, that turns off locally - i.e. no ST cloud command necessary to turn off)
+- Button (both pushed and held are supported)

 Note: Attempting to use all of these at once on an Arduino UNO R3 is likely to result in running out of SRAM on the UNO (the UNO only has 2 kilobytes of RAM.)
 Using an Arduino MEGA 2560 with 8 kilobytes of SRAM is recommended if you want to run everything at once.